Coronavirus Job Retention Scheme

 Do I have to close my business and furlough all of my staff?

 No. You do not need to furlough all of your employees, you can simply opt to do this with some of them.
 Your business can continue to trade if you have staff who have not been furloughed doing the work.

-What if the employee started work for us in March?
+What if the employee started work for us after 19th March?

 What if we normally make large contributions to an employee's pension?

-This scheme will not cover any voluntary automatic enrolment contributions above the minimum mandatory employer contribution of 3% of income above the lower limit of qualifying earnings (which is £512 per month until 5th April and will be £520 per month from 6th April 2020 onwards)
+This scheme will not cover any voluntary automatic enrollment contributions above the minimum mandatory employer contribution of 3% of income above the lower limit of qualifying earnings (which is £512 per month until 5th April and will be £520 per month from 6th April 2020 onwards).